buttermilk

 1. Milk and vinegar

-You can use any form of milk; however, if your recipe requires a sure sort of buttermilk — inclusive of low fat — it could be pleasant to apply a similar kind of milk to make a replacement.
+You can use any form of milk; however, if your recipe requires a certain sort of buttermilk—including low-fat—it could be pleasant to substitute a similar kind of milk.

 vinegar